hyperifyio/goagent/docs/security/threat-model.md

 - Trusted (to the extent configured): the `tools.json` manifest, local tool binaries you build and enable, and the user-provided flags/env.

 ## Key risks and mitigations
 - Command execution risk: Tools run processes.
 Mitigation: explicit allowlist (`tools.json`), argv-only (no shell), minimal environment, per-call timeouts, and repo-relative file paths for fs tools.
+For pre-stage, external tools are disabled by default; only in-process read-only adapters are exposed unless `-prep-tools-allow-external` is set.
 - Prompt injection and tool abuse: Model may request dangerous operations.
-Mitigation: keep tool set minimal, prefer read-only tools, and require human review for high-risk prompts.
+Mitigation: keep tool set minimal, prefer read-only tools (pre-stage default), and require human review for high-risk prompts.
 Consider running tools under containers/jails.
 - Secret leakage: Avoid printing secrets.
 Mitigation: supply tokens via environment or CI secrets; do not commit secrets; consider redaction in logs (planned).
 - Output confusion: Tools should fail with non-zero exit and machine-readable stderr to map to `{"error": "..."}`.
 Mitigation: standardize tool error contracts (planned) and keep runner mapping strict.
 - Network exposure: `tools/exec.go` is unrestricted.
 Mitigation: enable only when necessary and document risks.